 This recipe was sent by a reader and the second it hit my inbox, I knew I had to try it!
 We were not disappointed!
 A layer of creamy pumpkin, yellow cake, pecans, and a caramel drizzle all come together so beautifully!
 One of the best parts about this dessert is how EASY it is.
 You can whip it up in minutes and be the star of your get together!
-If you love the ease and taste of dump cakes, try my caramel apple pie dump cake and my peach dump cake, or my popular cherry dump cake!
+If you love the ease and taste of dump cakes, try my caramel apple pie dump cake, peach dump cake, or my popular cherry dump cake!

 Pumpkin Pecan Dump Cake

 Pumpkin spice and flavoring are in everything around here at this time of year.
 Plus, with Thanksgiving right around the corner, you know everyone is preparing their pumpkin pies!
 But, I understand how crazy holiday meals can be, and making a homemade pie may not fit in your schedule.
 With dump cakes, you can have a wonderful dessert that doesn’t have to take all day.
 This Pumpkin Pecan Dump Cake lets you put all the ingredients in a baking pan in a matter of minutes and then it’s the oven that does all the work!
 This would be a great dessert option for Thanksgiving, or any time of year if you ask me!